 In February 2009 A Song of Good was distributed using a pioneering method: the movie was made available to watch via an official website, for 24 hours.
 The film’s NZ DVD distributor Vendetta then cancelled the film's planned DVD release, claiming they hadn’t been told of the plan to stream it free online.
 Happily, publicity drummed up by the online release led to a surge of orders from video chains.

 King has also written for others.
-Short film Brave Donkey (2009), written for Kiwi director Gaysorn Thavat, won invitation to a number of festivals (Locarno, London, Melbourne).
+Short film Brave Donkey (2009), written for Kiwi director Gaysorn Thavat, won invitation to a number of festivals (including South by Southwest and Locarno).
+King was also part of the writing team on Thavat's first feature, The Justice of Bunny King (2021).
 In 2011 he was nominated for an Aotearoa Film Award for co-writing short film Bird, alongside co-directors Jane Shearer and Steve Ayson.

 King's short UFO won the Special Jury Prize at Kiwi festival Show Me Shorts in 2015.
 The following year it was named Best Short Drama at Canada's imagineNATIVE Film and Media Arts Festival.
 Show Me Short judges described this tale of an alien trying to escape its human family as "exceptionally bold and brave".